JOURNAL OF GENTRY GENEALOGY

 ii.
 Roger Gentry, died before father's will of 1618, son Francis Gentry born after 1603 and included in grandfather's will.

 4iii.
-Samuel Gentry the Elder, born about 1585.
+Samuel Gentry the Elder, baptized 24 Aug 1590, Little Dunmow, Essex.

-iv. (?)
+iv.?
 Breidget / Bridget Gentry; married Richard Warner, son Richard baptized 22 Jul 1604, Lindsell.

 Bridget Gentry, with a son baptized in 1604, was of an age approximating that of the elder Simon Gentry's sons.
 Because her home was in Lindsell, it is probable that she was part of the John Gentry extended family, but she could have been a daughter of Gilbert Gentry as well as of Simon Gentry, both of whom lived in the Lindsell area.
 Because she is not mentioned in Richard's will, she probably was not a daughter of his.
 It is unlikely that she was a daughter of Thomas Gentry since he is thought to have moved away.